iloveponies/120-hour-epic-sax-marathon/I-am-a-horse-in-the-land-of-booleans.markdown

 While it might seem odd that Boolean functions return non-Boolean values, remember that all values in Clojure in fact act as Boolean values.
 This behaviour is useful in many situations.
-For example, it allows you to provide default values for variables when taking
+For example, you can provide default values for variables when taking
 input:

 ~~~ {.clojure}
 (def server-port (or user-input 80))
 ~~~

-Note that this can only be used in situations where the input may not take the values `false` or `nil`.
+Note that this can only be used in situations where the input does not take the values `false` or `nil`.

 <exercise>